kemitix/gitzen/README.md

 Update the pull request if a commit has been amended.
 Where commits are reordered, pull requests will also be reordered to match.

+## Requirements

+- python 3.10  (developed against python 3.10.6, but may work on earlier versions)